artefactual/atom-docs/user-manual/add-edit-content/authority-records.rst

    name and press enter, a new :term:`authority record` will be generated instead of a link being created to an existing one!

-4. To create links to multiple authority records, you can repeat this process as needed.
-When you are done editing the record, save the :term:`archival description` by scrolling down and pressing "Save" in the :term:`button block`.
+5. To create links to multiple authority records, you can repeat this process as needed - both the creator fields, and the name access point fields in AtoM will allow for multiple entries.

+6. When you are done editing the record, save the :term:`archival description` by scrolling down and pressing "Save" in the :term:`button block`.

 .. image:: images/button-block-save.*
    :align: center
    :width: 75%
    :alt: An image of the button block when editing an archival description

-5. The :term:`archival description` will reload in :term:`view mode`.
+7. The :term:`archival description` will reload in :term:`view mode`.
 You should be able to see the creator name as a hyperlink on the archival description.
 Follow the link to ensure you have linked to the proper :term:`authority record`.
 The linked archival description will also appear